-We’ve all been invited to the typical spooky costumed Halloween party where the typical cobwebs, cheap clown costumes and uninspiring magicians are always the same.
-Why not throw your own Halloween party this year and make it a unique theme?
+We’ve all been invited to the standard Halloween party, where the typical cobwebs, cheap clown costumes and uninspiring magicians are always the same.
+Why not mix things up a bit this year by throwing a Halloween party with a spooktacular (or not-so-spooktacular) theme?

-Keep reading to discover 21 Halloween theme party ideas to try, complete with ideas for decorations, invitations and party-throwing.
+Keep reading to discover 24 Halloween party themes to try, complete with ideas for decorations, invitations and activities.

 Halloween is all about candy and who doesn’t love Wonka candy?
 Your invitations can be just as sweet, in the shape of candy, with lots of glitter, and maybe even a SweeTart or two to lure them in!
 Set up different candy buffet stations throughout your house with your favorite Wonka candies like Laffy Taffy, Nerds, Fun Dip, Pixy Stix and SweeTarts.
 Don’t forget that big purple top hat to decorate!

 Maya Kalman, CEO and creative director of Swank Productions in New York City, says that Halloween is one of her company’s favorite holidays and they’ve thrown lots of themed parties.
 They even planned a Halloween wedding, which had a haunted house theme complete with fog, dark goblets, UV lighting, skeleton hands holding place cards, and a costumed waitstaff of ghosts and zombies.

 To throw your own haunted house party, stuff some old clothes with hay or cotton to make some dead guests, place some plastic or styrofoam tombstones, cobwebs and fake spiders around the house, serve creepy punch and ghost cake, and ask guests to show up in their best makeup and costumes from beyond the grave.
 You can even have a haunted gingerbread house decorating contest.